wware/med-lit-graph/docs/README.md

 Per-paper JSON files serve as the immutable source of truth.
 The graph database is regenerated from these files.
 See [Design Decisions - Source of Truth](DESIGN_DECISIONS.md#2-immutable-source-of-truth-json-files).

 ### Vendor-Neutral Query Language
-JSON-based query language that translates to any graph database (Neptune, Neo4j, ArangoDB).
+JSON-based query language that translates to any relational or graph database (optimized for PostgreSQL).
 See [Query Language Notes](QUERY_LANGUAGE_NOTES.md) and [Design Decisions - Query Language](DESIGN_DECISIONS.md#3-json-query-language-vs-native-graph-qls).

 ### Evidence Quality Weighting
 Automatic confidence scoring based on study type (RCT > meta-analysis > case report).
 See [Design Decisions - Evidence Weighting](DESIGN_DECISIONS.md#4-evidence-quality-weighting).